robinbshrestha/GA-and-GTM-instructions/tutorial.md

 8. Click save

-<h2> Finalizing Setup </h2>
+<h2 name="testing">Testing Your Tag</h2>

-1. Once finished, click preview to ensure the tag is firing properly.
+1. Once finished implementing the tag and trigger, click preview to simulate implementation.

     <img src = 11.png>

+2. You can verify your tag is firing properly utilizing the Chrome developer tools console tab, network tab, or GTM Debugger extension depending on the type of implementation used.

-2. If satisfied, click submit, then enter a version name and version description and finally click Publish.
+3. Once satisfied, click submit, then enter a version name and version description and finally click Publish.

     <img src = 10.png>